-An oval cut diamond is one of the fancy shape diamonds--in the same company as the marquise, pear, princess, etc. An oval cut diamond is also known as the oval brilliant cut.
+An oval cut diamond is one of the fancy shaped diamonds--in the same company as the marquise, pear, and princess.
+An oval cut diamond is also known as the oval brilliant cut.

 What It Looks Like